pintergreg/software-engineering/practicals/01_project_assignment.md

 :::::::::::: {.columns}
 ::::::::: {.column width="65%"}
-- I have a plan in mind how this software would look like
+- it is planned how this software would look like
 - yours can be different and it's perfectly fine
 - you're free to choose any solution that doesn't conflict with the description
     - which is deliberately underspecified